-1 The Chairman of the Board is a Fellow of the U.K. Institute and Faculty of Actuaries.
-In addition, the CEO is a Fellow of the Canadian Institute of Actuaries and the Society of Actuaries.
+&lt;sup>1 In addition, Mr. Connor is a Fellow of the Canadian Institute of Actuaries and the Society of Actuaries.

-- Financial Services operational experience in the financial services sector with particular knowledge of insurance, asset management or mutual fund operations - Government Relations/Policy experience in government relations or public policy - International Business experience in a senior level role in an organization with Asian or other multinational operations and working with different cultures - Risk Management knowledge of and experience with the identification of material risks, risk assessment, internal risk mitigation and controls, and risk reporting - Actuarial knowledge of and experience with the components of profitability in an insurance business - Human Resources knowledge of and experience with compensation plan design and administration, leadership development and talent management, succession planning, organizational design, and human resource principles and practices generally - Accounting knowledge of and experience with financial accounting and International Financial Reporting Standards, corporate finance and capital, and familiarity with internal financial and accounting controls - Customer needs, behaviour and brands experience in creating financial products for retail distribution, customer research or brand development and positioning - Sales and Distribution experience in overseeing proprietary sales forces and direct and third-party distribution channels - Corporate Governance experience in corporate governance principles and practices and at a major organization - Corporate Development experience in identifying and evaluating corporate development opportunities, including acquisitions, partnerships and joint ventures.
+- Financial Services experience in the financial services sector with particular knowledge of insurance, asset management or mutual fund operations - Government Relations/Policy experience in government relations or public policy - International Business experience in a senior level role in an organization with Asian or other multinational operations and working with different cultures - Risk Management knowledge of and experience with the identification of material risks, risk assessment, internal risk mitigation and controls, and risk reporting - Actuarial knowledge of and experience with the components of profitability in an insurance business - Human Resources knowledge of and experience with compensation plan design and administration, leadership development and talent management, succession planning, organizational design, and human resource principles and practices generally - Accounting knowledge of and experience with financial accounting and International Financial Reporting Standards, corporate finance and capital, and familiarity with internal financial and accounting controls - Client needs, behaviour and brands experience in creating financial products for retail distribution, client research or brand development and positioning - Sales and Distribution experience in overseeing proprietary sales forces and direct and third-party distribution channels - Corporate Governance experience in corporate governance principles and practices and at a major organization - Corporate Development experience in identifying and evaluating corporate development opportunities, including acquisitions, partnerships and joint ventures.